rustls/rcgen/README.md

 ## Trying it out

-It's still a bit early on, but you can already do this:
+You can do this:

 ```
-cargo run > test.pem
+cargo run
-openssl x509 -in test.pem -text -noout
+openssl x509 -in certs/cert.pem -text -noout
 ```

-For debugging, you can paste the contents of test.crt into [this](https://lapo.it/asn1js/) very helpful service.
+For debugging, pasting the PEM formatted text to [this](https://lapo.it/asn1js/) service is very useful.

 ### License
 [license]: #license